mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Especially in the potential to replicate family supportive behaviours with non-expert facilitators in a volunteering settings, specifically with bespoke guidance to support game making. -->

-#### The introduction of side missions & maker types to make visible emerging repertoires as cultural affordances of my pedagogy to increase and legitimise diversity / hybridity
+The introduction of side missions and maker types made visible emerging repertoires as cultural affordances in a way which increased and legitimised diversity.
 Turning to address two more explicit interventions in P2 and P3 which aimed to accelerate the process of relational expertise and repertoire blending.
 This section is also limited in scope but for a different reason.
 While there are novel and promising elements here which synthesise the helping roles described above with elements of drama practice and mantle of the expert, a detailed exploration would take this thesis in a different direction.
 From observation of the emerging specialism and identities explored above, I created a working typology of participant approaches to playtesting and game making approaches.
 This grouping became a topic of reflection via a playful game exploring Bartle's player types.
 Subsequently, to support these *maker styles*, I created a selection of side missions and presented these together with a wider mission within a drama frame (see Appendix .makertypes for a fuller description and participant feedback on the process via interview data).

 In interview data participants shared their positive feelings towards both the shared fictional frame of making a game for an audience of judgemental aliens, and the social and mischievousness of the social missions within that drama.
 The value of the drama narrative and side missions aligns with work on play theory as a technique giving participants *permission to play* [@walsh_giving_2019], legitimising the previously peripheral activities and bringing them into the shared conceptions of the idioculture.
 The recognition of the hybridity of possible modes of participation increases conceptions of enacted diversity of the community.

-#### Reflections on explicit interventions

 This strand of thought invites a theoretical examination of the particular value of identity formation via the blending of repertoires of play and design approaches.
 The role of play as a leading activity is explored by Gutierrez [@gutierrez_learning_2019-1] to facilitate movement between sites of learning.
 The invitation to play can be seen as a familiar affordance leading to more unfamiliar territory.
 A helping process in blending through opening a door to a new collaborative zone of proximal development.

-THIS NEEDS A BIT MORE DEVEOPMENT.
+COMMENT - THIS WOULD NEEDS A BIT MORE DEVELOPMENT.

 <!-- While Roque's
 [@roque_family_2016; @roque_im_2016] interventions focused on supporting the helping repertoires of parents, I intoduced activities to develop identity development for all participants, with a similar aim to engender a feeling of domain competency. -->